Beijing: Press

-Publications primarily aimed at international visitors and the expatriate community include the English-language periodicals Time Out Beijing, City Weekend, Beijing This Month, Beijing Talk, That's Beijing, and The Beijinger.
+Publications primarily aimed at international visitors and the expatriate community include the English-language periodicals Time Out Beijing, Beijing This Month, Beijing Talk, That's Beijing, and The Beijinger.

 Beijing rock

 Beijing rock (Chinese: 北京摇滚) is a wide variety of rock and roll music made by rock bands and solo artists from Beijing.
-The first rock band in Beijing is Peking All-Stars, which was formed in 1979 by foreigners.
+The first rock band in Beijing was Peking All-Stars, which was formed in 1979 by foreigners.

-Famous rock bands and solo artists from Beijing include Cui Jian, Dou Wei, He Yong, Pu Shu, Tang Dynasty, Black Panther, The Flowers, 43 Baojia Street, etc.
+Rock bands and solo artists from Beijing include Cui Jian, Dou Wei, He Yong, Pu Shu, Tang Dynasty, Black Panther, The Flowers, 43 Baojia Street, etc.